michaeldorman/nngeo/cran-comments.md

 There were no ERRORs or WARNINGs

 ## Downstream dependencies
-I have also run R CMD check on downstream dependency of nngeo (starsExtra)
+I have also run R CMD check on downstream dependencies of nngeo (osmgeosample, starsExtra)